Dys-lexi/Seamless-Titanfall-Discord-chat-rcon/README.md

       - DISCORD_BOT_LOCALHOST_PATH=host.docker.internal #right now used only for throwai. don't worry about it if not using
       - DISCORD_BOT_AI_USED=deepseek-r1 #llm to use (default is deepseek-r1)
       - DISCORD_BOT_LOG_STATS=1 # log player's time played, and some basic stats
-      - DISCORD_BOT_LEADERBOARD_UPDATERATE # how often leaderboards update
+      - DISCORD_BOT_LEADERBOARD_UPDATERATE=300 # how often leaderboards update
+      - DISCORD_BOT_LOG_COMMANDS=1 #log command usage. needs bindchannel for commands to be set. (commands are messages beginning with ! or /)
     volumes:
       - ./discord/data:/app/data:rw
     restart: always